The Greatest Story Ever Told: Act I

 The film opens with Three Wise Men following a celestial star to Jerusalem, seeking the prophesied newborn King of the Jews.
 Summoned by the paranoid King Herod, they reveal the Messiah’s birth, foretold to occur in Bethlehem.
-Herod secretly dispatches spies to track the child, but the Magi instead find Mary and Joseph in a humble stable, presenting gifts to their infant son, Jesus.
+Herod secretly dispatches spies to track the child.
+The Magi find Mary and Joseph in a humble stable, and they present gifts to their infant son, Jesus.
 Warned by an angel, the family flees to Egypt just before Herod orders the slaughter of Bethlehem’s male infants.
 Herod dies shortly after, and the family returns to Nazareth.

 Years later, Judea chafes under Roman rule.
 Herod Antipas, now tetrarch of Galilee, dismisses messianic hopes while the prophet John the Baptist preaches repentance at the Jordan River.
 Jesus, now an adult, arrives to be baptized by John, then retreats to the wilderness.
 There, he resists three temptations by a mysterious Dark Hermit, embodying spiritual evil.
 Returning to Galilee, Jesus gathers disciples—including fishermen Peter, Andrew, John, and the skeptical Judas Iscariot—promising to make them “fishers of men.”

 As Jesus teaches through parables and performs miracles like healing a crippled man, crowds grow.
 In Capernaum, he recruits the tax collector Matthew, while Pharisees and priests grow alarmed.
 Herodias, wife of Herod Antipas, manipulates her husband into arresting John the Baptist for denouncing her marriage as adulterous.
 Meanwhile, Jesus’s fame spreads: he spares Mary Magdalene from stoning, heals a hemorrhaging woman, and feeds 5,000 with scant loaves.

 In Nazareth, Jesus faces rejection when locals demand proof of his divinity.
 Later, he resurrects his friend Lazarus in Bethany, stunning onlookers and confirming fears among Jerusalem’s leaders.
 Herod, learning Jesus survived his father’s massacre, executes John and orders Jesus’s arrest.